indico/indico/doc/guides/UserGuide/Conferences.rst

 Logs Management
 ~~~~~~~~~~~~~~~

-This shows you a list of all the actions performed on the whole of the
+The Event Log presents a summary of the most relevant actions performed on the
-conference.
-It shows the date, subject, responsible and module.
+whole of the conference along with filtering options for easily finding
+specific ones.

+The list contains actions grouped by day and each row displays the type of a
+single action (icon), the module in which it was performed, a brief
+description, and the person who triggered it.
+By clicking a row extended
+information can be displayed.

+The toolbar allows to filter by kind of action and the search box to filter by
+match with any of the relevant content.
+There are also two buttons
+for expanding and collapsing extended information of all rows.

 |image134|